 In 1933, Peerless Motor Car Company president James A. Bohannon faced America’s Great Depression head on.
 Because demand for his luxury cars had collapsed due to the sharp economic downturn, the company’s plant on Quincy Avenue at East 93rd Street, once used to produce these cars, was no longer viable.
 Bohannon's problem presented an opportunity for him and for Carling.
 He entered a joint venture that helped Carling expand while promising a new direction for his plant.
 After incorporating as the Brewing Corporation of America, by 1934, Bohannon's plant that once made luxury vehicles was producing ales that had previously been made only in Canada since the 1840s.
 In a Plain Dealer article from that year, Harry Smith referred to Cleveland as one of the most modern homes for manufacturing in the world.

 After Bohannon acquired the rights from the brewery, Canadian engineers and brewmasters helped transform the auto plant to a brewery, as well as instruct the new employees on how to make the beer.
-Though the plant was originally intended for cars, it does not appear that there is any information that would indicate that there were any huge issues in terms of transforming industries.
-It seems like the transition was pretty seamless and Carling was selling the beer, produced in Cleveland in no time.
+Though the plant was originally intended for cars, it seems that its transition to brewing was rather seamless, and in no time Carling was selling Cleveland-made beer, first Red Cap Ale and soon Black Label Beer.
 The plant's transition from car manufacturing to brewing beer essentially proved to be its salvation.

 The Cleveland plant, which consisted of a series of long, low-slung brick buildings, was the biggest of Carling’s nine locations throughout Canada and the United States.
 Cleveland produced an average of 2.2 million barrels of beer annually, which amounted to 68.2 million gallons a year.
 The Cleveland location also employed 800 people, making it one of the industry’s biggest employers.
 Not only did the people in the factories make the beer, they had the responsibility of tasting it at every step in the process to ensure it met the expectations of quality.